 The refugee or asylee youth referred for RYP’s mentoring programs are often in need of additional social, academic, or emotional support to adjust to their new lives in the US, or they may live farther away from our current after-school program sites.

-Youth mentors typically engage in activities such as tutoring, homework help, and field trips to explore Baltimore.
+Mentors typically engage in activities such as tutoring, homework help, and field trips to explore Baltimore.

 All mentors help their mentees by creating wider social networks of community members who care about people from refugee backgrounds.
 RYP hosts monthly or bi-monthly get-togethers for mentors and mentees, too!